brunoliratm/Homeworks-college/3st period/README.md

    <h1><a href=https://githubcom/brunoliratm/Ludus-GameStore>4️⃣Health Pharmacys</a></h1>
    <h4>This project aims to provide a comprehensive solution for managing health-related information and pharmacy services.
 Whether you are a healthcare professional or a pharmacy owner</h4>
 </div>

+---

+## 🛠️ Technologies Used

+- **Languages**: Java

+---

+## 💡 How to Use This Folder

+1. **Explore the Assignments**
+   Browse through the files in this folder to find the assignments and exercises for the 3rd period.
+2. **Run the Code**
+   Follow the instructions in each file to run the code and see the results.

+---